whateverforever/ada-2019-project/index.md

 ![Meat consumption per day and income](images/demographics_meat_weight-income.png)

 The graph reveals the following: Households with lower income (i.e. an income of less than 15K per year) tend to buy more meat that groups that earn between 75-149K.
 On the one hand, this might seem counter-intuitive in countries like Switzerland, since meat can be very expensive there.
 On the other hand, nowadays there exist many cheap meat products from factory farming, especially in countries like Germany or Austria.

-<div style="background-color:orange; width:100%; padding:20px; color:black;">Include average prices of meat and other shit</div>
+However, if we check with our data, we see that meat in fact is more expensive than the rest, with a median price of $3.50, versus $2.66 for food in general.

 Another interesting observation is that the lowest meat consumption comes from the second highest income group of 200-249K.
 The consumption is significantly lower than of the aforementioned income brackets.
 This provides ground for the assumption that there actually is an inverse relation between the household's income and their meat consumption.
 However, this is still only a very weak assumption since the share of high-income families in the data set is very small and definitely not exhaustive for the bigger population.
 Also, regarding the fact that the household group earning $250K+ shares roughly the average meat consumption with the other groups.
 Further, the household composition of these groups is not equally distributed, meaning the $200-$249K group does not incorporate any singles and the $250K group is dominated by adults without kids.
 Albeit the above limitations, this assumption could also imply that households and especially families with higher incomes are potentially more conscious about their food choices, buying for example fewer, but higher quality meat and more vegetables.